 Great ideas for additional ways to earn paws include purchasing a full year of parasite prevention, bringing a fecal sample for their pet’s wellness exam, and filling out their check-in form prior to their visit.

 If you use Vetsource for your online pharmacy, we recommend giving a free paw when a client enrolls in AutoShip and the RemindMe single-dose parasiticide program, which can greatly boost client compliance.
-Vetsource has also discovered that a home delivery program boosts practice revenue and client compliance, as shown in their report.
+Vetsource has also discovered that a home delivery program boosts practice revenue and client compliance.

 Once you’ve established your base program, think about the ways you can change it up throughout the year.
 Offering seasonal paws and rewards will help keep your veterinary loyalty program interesting and engaging for your clients.
 Examples include offering a bonus paw when your clients get their pet microchipped during National Pet ID week, or when they send in a selfie of their pet wearing their Halloween costume (social media gold!).